 Welcome to Arab Film Days 2021!

-Over the last ten years, Arab Film Days have showcased an incredible amount of exciting films produced in the region, and this year's programme is no exception.
+Over the last ten years, Arab Film Days have showcased an incredible amount of exciting films produced in the region, and this year's program is no exception.
 Even though we are in the midst of a pandemic, Arab films of high entertainment and production value are flourishing on the international film stage.
-The festival programme comprises 20 carefully selected documentaries and fiction films that will quicken the heart and engage the mind.
+The festival program comprises 20 carefully selected documentaries and fiction films that will quicken the heart and engage the mind.
 Some countries stand out in particular, highlighted in our three geographical focus areas, Lebanon, Palestine and Morocco.
 Themes such as women's rights, culture and identity are prominent in many films from and about the region, and form a large part of the festival program.
 With genres ranging from thriller, film noir and surreal comedy to hard-hitting, political documentaries and modern film classics, we hope that the digital edition of Arab Film Days offers a welcome break from the home office – and we're still crossing our fingers for the opportunity to screen a selection of the films in the cinema.
 So team up with a friend, hit the couch, and enjoy the festival!

 Here, you will find clear-cut films by established directors as well as newcomers.
 This section offers something for everyone, and ranges widely in geography, genre and themes.
 The common denominator is that the films will move and surprise you, and possibly challenge our usual notions of the Arab world.

 Palestine, France, Germany, Portugal, Qatar 2020, Arab Nasser, Tarzan Nasser, 1h 28m

 Because reality often surpasses fiction!
 Our documentary section truly displays the range of what the documentary genre has to offer.
 Here you will find intimate, witty and surprising people portraits as well as provocative, political films.
 No film in this section will leave you feeling indifferent.

 USA, United Kingdom 2020, David Osit, 1h 29m